vanrijlab/piRNAClusterAnnotation/README.md

 bash AnnotatepiRNAclusters.sh \
 	-i multimappers.piRNAs.bed \
 	-u uniquemapper.piRNAs.bed \
-	-g genomefile.tab \
+	-g chromfile.tab \
 	[options]
 ```
 The command line options are:
 - -i multimappers: a bed file containing all piRNA reads including single and multimapping reads (required)
 - -u unique mappers: a bed file containing only piRNA reads that map unambiguously (required)
-- -g genome file: a tab-delimited file containing the size of all chromosomes or contigs (required)
+- -g chromosome file: a tab-delimited file containing the size of all chromosomes or contigs (required)
 - -a: Minimal number of piRNAs that need to map to a window (default: 5)
 - -d: Maximum distance between two windows to be merged (default: 5000)
 - -c: Minimal number of uniquely mapping piRNAs that need to map to a cluster (default: 5)